vforvarun/AWS-SA-PRO-PREP/Chapter 1 - Datastores.md

 Concepts:
-  Data Persistence:
+  - Data Persistence
-    Persistent Data Store:
+      - Persistent Data Store
-      Description: Data is Durable and sticks around after reboots, restarts and power cycles
+          - Data is Durable and sticks around after reboots, restarts and power cycles
-      Examples: Glacier, RDS, EBS
+          - Examples: Glacier, RDS, EBS
-    Transient Data Store:
+      - Transient Data Store
-      Description: Data is just temporarily stored and passed along to another process or persistent store
+          - Data is just temporarily stored and passed along to another process or persistent store
-      Examples: SQS and SNS
+          - Examples: SQS and SNS
-    Ephemeral (Temporary) Data Store:
+      - Ephemeral (Temporary) Data Store
-      Description: Data is lost when stopped
+          - Data is lost when stopped
-      Examples: EC2 Instance Store, Memcached
+          - Examples: EC2 Instance Store, Memcached
-  Data Performance:
+  - Data Performance
-    IOPS:
+      - IOPS
-      Description: Input/Output Operations per second.
+        - Input/Output Operations per second.
 Measures how fast we can read or write to a device
-      Example: A small compact sports car that goes really fast
+        - Analogy: A small compact sports car that goes really fast with small amount of data.
-    Throughput:
+      - Throughput
-      Description: Measure of how much data can be moved at one time
+        - Measure of how much data can be moved at one time
-      Example: A garbage truck moves slowly with lot of data
+        - Analogy A garbage truck moves slowly with lot of data
-  Consistency:
+  - Consistency
-    Description: A set a ground rules to ensure that a datastore plays by so that we can sure that when we hand the data it behaves in certain way.
+      - A set a ground rules to ensure that a datastore plays by so that we can sure that when we hand the data it behaves in certain way.
-      Consistency Models:
+  - Consistency Models
-        ACID:
-          Atomic:
+      - ACID
-            Description: Transactions are "all or nothing".
+          - Atomic: Transactions are "all or nothing".
 No half transactions.
-          Consistent:
-            Description: Transactions must be valid.
+          - Consistent: Transactions must be valid.
 They can't be corrupted.
-          Isolated:
-            Description: Transactions can't mess with one another.
+          - Isolated: Transactions can't mess with one another.
-          Durable:
-            Description: Completed transactions must stick around.
+          - Durable: Completed transactions must stick around.
-          Examples: RDS
+          - Examples: RDS
-        BASE:
-          Basic Availability:
+        - BASE
-            Description: Values available even if it is stale.
+          - Basic Availability: Values available even if it is stale.
-          Soft State:
-            Description: Might not be instantly consistent across stores.
+          - Soft State: Might not be instantly consistent across stores.
-          Eventual Consistency:
-            Description: Will achieve consistency at some point.
+          - Eventual Consistency: Will achieve consistency at some point.
-          Examples: S3 and DynamoDB
+          - Examples: S3 and DynamoDB
-      ACID vs Base:
+        - ACID vs Base:
-        - ACID is rigid not flexible, where as BASE allows flexibility ACID is good for serial tasks, where as BASE is suitable for parallel tasks ACID is not scalable, where as BASE is highly scalable
+          - ACID is rigid not flexible, where as BASE allows flexibility
+          - ACID is good for serial tasks, where as BASE is suitable for parallel tasks
+          - ACID is not scalable, where as BASE is highly scalable
 S3:
   Description:
     - One of the first services AWS introduced back in 2006.